 I remember one thing from when I was a junior athlete at Track & Field Nationals.
 Not the race, not the medal ceremony.
 It was the intense hunger I felt waiting in the warmup tent, just 10 minutes before the start of the race.
 I also remember feeling thrilled to find a Rice Krispy square in my bag and quickly stuffed it into my mouth.
-Lucky for me, by race time I felt fuelled and ready to run.
+Lucky for me, by race time I felt fueled and ready to run.

 The high carbohydrate, processed nature of a Rice Krispy square can work in short order but, why was I so hungry in the first place?
 Like many young athletes, I didn’t give much thought to the components of my diet like fiber, protein, different types of carbohydrates, and whether there are the benefits for the timing of certain nutrients.
 My diet consisted of a lot of cereals, breads, and pastas and I was not particularly concerned whether they were whole grain or refined and whether I was getting enough protein.